Sarue-Onishi Park – getting the best photos

-Honestly, I can’t see the appeal for photographers.
+Honestly, I can’t see this park’s appeal for photographers.
 Yes, throughout the year, it has everything anyone could want.
 If you’re going to jog, you can do it.
 If you want to have a picnic, you can do it.
 Children can run around in it.
 If you’re going to play tennis or baseball, you can do it (contact the park for details).
-You can do any activity there as long as it doesn’t annoy anyone (yes, the park rules say that!).
-It’s a good place for fun things.
+You can do any activity there as long as it doesn’t annoy anyone (yes, that is a park rule!).
+It’s good for fun things.

 Sarue Onishi old lumber pond